-Section 9(2)(d) of the Child and Youth Advocate Act provides the Advocate with the authority to conduct investigative reviews:
+The Child and Youth Advocate Act (CYAA) provides the Child and Youth Advocate (the “Advocate”) with the authority to conduct systemic and mandatory investigative reviews.

-The Advocate may investigate systemic issues arising from a serious injury to or the death of a child who was receiving a designated service* at the time of the injury or death if, in the opinion of the Advocate, the investigation is warranted or in the public interest.
+Section 9(2)(d) of the CYAA mandates a systemic review when a young person is seriously injured or passes away while receiving designated services at the time of the serious injury or death, or had received child intervention services within two years of their death, if in the opinion of the Advocate, the investigation is warranted or in the public interest.

-* The Child and Youth Advocate Act defines a designated service as:
+The Child and Youth Advocate Act defines a designated service as:

-A draft report is developed and shared with a committee of subject matter experts who provide input into the findings and recommendations.
-The involved Ministry is provided the opportunity to identify any facts that they believe to be incorrect in the young person’s history.
+The investigators put this information into a draft #2 report which includes a chronology of the young person’s circumstance along with findings, observations and/or recommendations related to public assurance, services and support and/or systemic issues.
+The young person’s chronology is sent to the involved ministries for them to identify facts that they believe to be incorrect.
 An independent privacy expert reviews the report to ensure that the young person’s privacy is maintained (all reports are non-identifying).
-And, independent legal counsel reviews the report to ensure that the Advocate is within his authority to conduct the Review.
+Independent legal counsel also reviews the report to ensure the Advocate is within his authority to conduct the Review.

 Click here for a full listing of OCYA Investigative Review reports released to date.